shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Vessel Casting

-At level 7, you can cast spells from your vessels.
+At level 7, your vessels become conduits for your power.
 You gain the following Bond Affinity option:

--   Proxied: 1 Spell Point.
+-   Proxied: 10 Spell Points.
 Cast this spell from a vessel, using their position for this spell cast’s Cast Range and Tether Range.

+You may choose a vessel that is outside your Cast Range as the cast target for a Proxied spell.

 ### Vessel Network

 At level 7, you can see from your vessels’ points of view.
+As a bonus action, you may sense the world through one of your vessel’s point of view.
+This lasts until you end it as a free action.

 Any position that is within Tether Range of a vessel is considered to be within Tether Range of you.

 You may use your Reality Observer and Affinity Assist features on spells that a vessel sees.
+Additionally, you may use your Reality Studier feature on an ongoing spell that a vessel sees if you and that vessel both study it for 1 minute.

 ### Worship